-These tests should cover; Strength, Power, Balance and in today’s case (this email) Flexibility, Agility Aerobic testing.
+These tests should cover; Strength, Power, Balance, and in today’s case (this email) Flexibility, Agility Aerobic testing.

 It is important to test in order to determine your current strength and conditioning and give you some clear cut goals.

 This test is so simple but so effective.
 This is the first thing we do with every athlete we see.
-It is imperative all athletes have good range of movement within their joints.
+It is imperative all athletes have a good range of movement within their joints.

 Teaching players how to prepare their bodies for performance is crucial for long term injury prevention and constant physical development.